 Then imagine that your functionality is being tested with automated tests.
 Therefore, with even the slightest change, some of these tests need to be rewritten from scratch.
-So you need more time generating more costs.
-Then manual tests.
-If you do several test cases, someone has to review them, rewrite them or change them.
+So you need more time to generate more costs.
+The manual tests.
+If you do several test cases, someone has to review them, rewrite them, or change them.
 And it also takes time (and money).

 4: Documentation update